 Previous GeneCards Identifiers for PDE5A Gene

 This gene encodes a cGMP-binding, cGMP-specific phosphodiesterase, a member of the cyclic nucleotide phosphodiesterase family.
 This phosphodiesterase specifically hydrolyzes cGMP to 5'-GMP.
 It is involved in the regulation of intracellular concentrations of cyclic nucleotides and is important for smooth muscle relaxation in the cardiovascular system.
 Alternative splicing of this gene results in three transcript variants encoding distinct isoforms. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PDE5A Gene

-PDE5A (Phosphodiesterase 5A, CGMP-Specific) is a Protein Coding gene.
-Diseases associated with PDE5A include priapism and transient global amnesia.
+PDE5A (Phosphodiesterase 5A) is a Protein Coding gene.
+Diseases associated with PDE5A include priapism and nonarteritic anterior ischemic optic neuropathy.
 Among its related pathways are Platelet activation, signaling and aggregation and Sweet Taste Signaling.
 GO annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and 3,5-cyclic-GMP phosphodiesterase activity.
 An important paralog of this gene is PDE6A.